s0/leaf-browser/README.md

 ## Installation

+At some point (when I feel like the app is polished enough), I will distribute it on the Chrome Web Store, but until then you can install it like so:

 1. Make sure you have Google Chrome or Chromium installed.
 2. Install `npm` and `grunt`.
 2. Checkout this repository.